dkarchive/DKParseAuth/README.md

 # License

-GitHubOAuthController is available under the MIT license.
+DKParseAuth is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.